Back to School Joy for Mom and Kids

 3. Gear and Supplies: Here is what we use.

-We love the Yumbox.
+We have Yumbox and a Bentgo box.
 I like having designated spots for the food so that I am putting the proper portions in, and I love that it doesn’t leak easily.
 I also save on buying an excess of baggies.

 This Wildkin lunchbox has been super durable.
 The outside material is strong and the inside is easy to clean.
 It fits the Yumbox easily, but it does not fit a kids water bottle inside with the Yumbox.
-Jane is using this lunchbox for the third year!
+Jane used it for three years and Beau has one too!

-For all of Jane’s school supplies I ordered everything online through Target.com.
+For all of Jane’s school supplies I ordered everything online through Target.com and Walmart.com.
 It was so easy and came right to my door.
-I LOVE not having to go to the store with my three kids who have little interest in strolling the aisles.
+I LOVE not having to go to the store with my other kids who have little interest in strolling the aisles.

 4. Scheduling: This is another pain point for me.
 I don’t like to forget things or miss deadlines, so I am making another big push to stay on top of schedules.